Miltant/Shootmania-TAS/documentation/input files.md

+Shootmania-TAS uses .inputs files to store the inputs to load on every physics tick.

 # Example
     0 press restart                 # we ensure the run starts at 0.00 -120 press alt                  # start the alt glitch